kurator-dev/kurator/docs/content/en/docs/cluster-operator/vms-deploy.md

 title: "Deploy Cluster on VMs"
 linkTitle: "Deploy Cluster on VMs"
 description: >
   The easiest way to deploy cluster on VMs with Kurator.
 ---

 You can easily manage the VMs cluster with Kurator, including the installation, deletion, upgrade and scale of the VMs cluster.

 These properties are built on [Cluster API](https://cluster-api.sigs.k8s.io) and [KubeSpray](https://kubespray.io/).

-This guide will describe how to create and delete the k8s cluster on VMs with Kurator.
+This guide will describe how to manage the k8s cluster on VMs with Kurator.

 ## Prerequisites